canonical/platform-engineering-docs/documentation/contribute-to-docs.md

 This document was created for the Sphinx + RTD demo on 20 February 2025.
 <!-- TODO: Add a link to the recording once it's available! -->

+## Contribute to the RTD site

+Contributions to the RTD site will take on two primary forms:
+1. Improving a currently existing document
+2. Adding a brand new document

+In either scenario, preview your changes locally, run the tests, and then open your PR!

+### Improve a currently existing document

+Whether you're on a random walk through our docs or you're looking for a specific document, you may spot something that you want to correct or improve upon.
+At the bottom of the document, there is a "Edit this page on GitHub" button with a link that takes you directly to the document on GitHub.
+From there, you can edit the page and open a pull request to propose the changes.

+#### Converting from reStructuredText to Markdown

+If your improvement to the documentation includes converting the document from reStructuredText to MyST, make sure you convert all formatting (links, directives, code, etc.) to MyST.
+Build and render the site by running `make run` to check that you didn't miss anything.

+### Add a new document

+Choose the most appropriate location for the document.
+For instance, this demonstration document was chosen to live under the `documentation` directory since that's the most relevant place for this information.

+Choose a descriptive and concise name for your document.
+You will need this name when you add the document to the appropriate table of contents in the directory's `index` file.

+Every new page must be referenced in a `toctree` directive.
+After you've chosen the best location for your document, add the title of your document to the `toctree` of the `index` file in the same directory.

+## Preview and test

+When testing locally, some useful commands include:

+* `make help` shows all the available commands.
+* `make run` builds the RTD site locally
+* `make spellcheck` runs the spelling check.
+* `make linkcheck` runs the link checker.
+* `make woke` runs the inclusivity tests.
+* `make vale` runs the Vale style checker.

+### If the spell checker fails

+You can add words to `.wordlist.txt` to prevent unnecessary failures.

+If you find that the spellchecker is complaining even after you've corrected a mistake, you can run `make spelling` to rebuild the documentation's HTML files.

+### If the link checker fails

+You can add links to ignore to `conf.py` under `linkcheck_ignore`.

+If the complaint is about due to an anchor, then you can add the site you wish to ignore anchors on under `linkcheck_anchors_ignore_for_url`.

+## Open a pull request

+To merge a pull request, you need a single approval and must pass all of the documentation and linter tests.
+Your pull request will also result in a RTD build that you may use to preview your changes; this is the `docs/readthedocs.com:canonical-platform-engineering` check.

+Always tag Erin as a reviewer when you open a pull request.
+She will check the structure, grammar and style of the document.

+Depending on the content in your document, you may need to tag another team member for a technical review.

 ## Useful Sphinx capabilities

 For the purposes of the demo, I previewed different capabilities in Sphinx